jboktor/UMIc/README.md

 The framework also produces a csv file with all the information of the output fastq files and extra information, that can help return from the output sequences to their corresponding input sequences.
 The file is named the same as the Read1 fastq file with an added ```_summary_table``` suffix.

-For more details, please refer to the wiki [Running the project](https://github.com/mcmaniou/projectUMIs/wiki/Running-the-project) page.
+For more details, please refer to the [wiki](https://github.com/BiodataAnalysisGroup/UMIc/wiki).

 ## License